copsTvFan/cops-episode-guide/guide.md

   talks about 3 warrants, only having one van and not the surveillance van since it sticks out, where to park when they get there, seeing the 3 houses overlook each other.
 There are 2 rammers and he is one of them.
 Officer Mark Neiman is the sacrificial lamb.
-Officer serves warrant for drug dealing; dog is stolen.
+- (Kansas City, MO -- Tuesday, 5:03 PM Disturbance Call) Officer Mike Cook.
+Dog is stolen.
+- (Kansas City, MO -- South Patrol) Officer Scott Caron runs out of gas.
+(9:06 PM Warrant Process).

 ## CP-407